datalad-handbook/book/docs/usecases/provenance_tracking.rst

         added: sources/flowers.jpg (file)
         added: st-bernard.jpg (file)

-Based on this information, he can always reconstruct how any data file came to be – across the entire life-time of a project.
+Based on this information, he can always reconstruct how an when any data file came to be – across the entire life-time of a project.

-One image manipulation for his art project will be to displace pixels of an image by a random amount to blur the image:
+He decides that one image manipulation for his art project will be to displace pixels of an image by a random amount to blur the image:

 .. code-block:: bash